 We have a strong culture of consultation, supervision and support, which is embedded throughout the audit methodology.
-Involvement of a second Responsible Individual (RI), our RCPS team and, where necessary, the Head of Assurance, provide appropriate levels of quality control as well as support for all audit personnel.
+Involvement of a second Responsible Individual (RI), our RCPS team and where necessary the Head of Audit, provide appropriate levels of quality control as well as support for all audit personnel.
 This mixture of experience and technical ability, within a culture where we are able to challenge each other, ensures quality is driven throughout the audit process.
-PIE audit clients are subject to an engagement quality control review (as required by ISQC1) by partners who are led and approved by the Head of Assurance.
+Audit clients of public interest entities or entities whose securities are publicly traded are subject to an engagement quality control review (as required by ISQC1) by partners who are approved by the RCPS team.
 Review RIs are also in place for other complex or high-risk category clients to address certain quality and risk management matters.